CodeFromAnywhere/megarepo/wow.md

 - ✅ Improve `resolveOpenapiAppRequest` so it takes the entire openapi and resolves all paths, given we have an object of functions.
 - Fix the resolving of urls.
 Maybe it's just a version change of a dependency.
 - Confirm that it gives a nice types files including the remote URL resolved type.

+# SWC

+- `swc-util` needs to become a standalone CLI + api
+- Use that api to be able to generate an openapi from code in a serverless environment
+- Use that for the below apis I want to setup.
+This way it should be much faster.